Below is a text only representation of the Patient Information Leaflet (ePIL).

 Talk to your doctor, pharmacist or nurse before taking Rozlytrek if:

-you have recently experienced memory loss, confusion, hallucinations, or mental status changes
+you have recently had memory loss, confusion, hallucinations, or mental status changes

-you have a history of fractured bones, or conditions which may increase your risk of breaking bones, called ‘osteoporosis’ or ‘osteopaenia’
+you have had fractured bones, or conditions which may increase your risk of breaking bones, called ‘osteoporosis’ or ‘osteopaenia’

-you take medication to lower the levels of uric acid in your blood
+you take medicine to lower the uric acid in your blood

-you have heart failure (an inability for your heart to adequately pump blood to supply oxygen to the body) – signs can include cough, shortness of breath, and swelling in your legs or arms
+you have heart failure (when your heart struggles to pump blood to supply oxygen to the body) – signs can include cough, feeling short of breath, or swelling in your legs or arms

-you have or had heart disorders or a heart conduction problem called ‘prolonged QTc interval’ – this is shown on an ‘electro-cardiogram’ (ECG), or low levels of electrolytes (potassium, magnesium, calcium or phosphorus) in your blood
+you have ever had heart problems or a heart conduction problem called ‘prolonged QTc interval’ – this is shown on an ‘electro-cardiogram’ (ECG), or by low levels of electrolytes in your blood

 you have an inherited problem called ‘galactose intolerance’, ‘congenital lactase deficiency’ or ‘glucose-galactose malabsorption’.